 Tucker knew Boss wouldn’t be far behind, and that Brad had taken off for town as soon as he heard Ann had gone off in a stolen SUV.
 Brad would be there in record time, should anything get too complicated.

 He managed to learn that the attacker had just left the woods and that the Monster was in the woods, alone.
 Tucker wasn’t sure if he should believe that last part, but it confirmed his suspicions.
-Boss came up just as Tucker was finished his interrogation, and Boss took the attacker back in the direction of his truck.
+Boss came up just as Tucker was finished his interrogation, and Boss took the attacker back in the direction of his truck not too gently.

 Tucker headed back down the trail, much more cautiously this time.
 He could hear voices, and he stopped in an attempt to hear what was being said.

 “You bitch, when are you ever going to see things the way the rest of the world does?
 You should be so lucky as to have me even consider you, yet you walk around, arm in arm with that low life who makes a living beating people bloody.
 We could be happy together.
 I could buy you anything you want…”

 He had finally heard the voice of the Monster, the slurred, ugly, evil voice, speaking such garbage about him and Ann.
 He quickly texted Boss and Brad, and he crept in closer, trying to get a better view of the situation.
 He knew Ann had a gun, and he wanted to stay out of the way of any flying bullets if that time came.

 He encroached on the small clearing in the woods, staying back far enough so as not to be seen and hidden behind a scrubby old bush.

 He could see the awful scene.
 She was tied to a tree in the middle of a makeshift camp site.
 He could see sleeping bags, a cooler, flash light, an athletic bag that looked like it may have come from his own gym, and the Monster pacing around his beautiful woman.